 Crocosaurus Cove

 Crocosaurus Cove is the easiest way to immerse yourself in the Top End’s crocodile culture.
 This crocodile park is right in the heart of Darwin, just a block from Bicentennial Park.
-Crocosaurus Cove is home to the famous Cage of Death where you can get into the water with a huge crocodile with just a thick layer of Perspex between you and a large crocodile.
+Crocosaurus Cove is home to the famous Cage of Death – a thick tooth-scratched Perspex cylinder that lowers paying customers into the water with an enormous croc.

 There are also turtle and reptile presentations during the day.
 There is an interestinng crocodile museum to look through, a freshwater aquarium and for an extra fee you can get up close to enormous freshwater whiprays.

 You could easily spend a good part of a day here.
 There are showers and change areas if you want to swim with crocodiles.
-There is a café if you want lunch and a souvenir shop so you can remember your visit.
+There is a café if you want lunch and a souvenir shop.

 Crocodylus Park